Military to Mariner

 First, what is a mariner?
 A mariner -- or merchant mariner -- is an employee of the U.S. Merchant Marine (USMM).
 The USMM is managed by the Department of Transportation's Maritime Administration (MARAD) and consists of privately-owned, U.S.-registered merchant ships and vessels that provide waterborne transportation for passengers and cargo moving in domestic and international commerce.
 It supports international trade, disaster relief, military conflict and the general infrastructure of America's waterways.
-Mariners are the men and women who run it all -- from our ports and connectors, to vessel managment and shipping around the world.
-United States Military Veterans have a wide range of technical, logstical and managerial experience from their time in services, some of it already tailored waterborne operations.
+Mariners are the men and women who run it all -- from our ports and connectors, to vessel management and shipping around the world.
+United States Military Veterans have a wide range of technical, logistical and managerial experience from their time in services, some of it already tailored waterborne operations.
 The Military to Mariner program is designed to help veterans capitalize on their experience and get on a fast-track to a role in the U.S. Merchant Marine.

 - Can't I just visit a USMM recruiter?

 - What will my "title" be in the U.S. Merchant Marine?

 - Will I feel like I am in the military?

 - Useful documents

 - Application, Step 1: Understand the process and hiring authority

 - Application, Step 2: Gather your military record annd sea-service documents